saltpool/localvolts-sungrow-homeassistant/README.md

 - The current amount of energy that you have generated today (excluding any that was curtailed)
 - The current amount of energy being imported or exported, along with history
 - The current amount of energy being used to charge your battery, or being discharged from it, along with history
+- Your daily buy and sell costs, plus monthly buy and sell costs (this is approximate only, go by Localvolts dashboard)
 - Your energy usage summary for the last (configurable) 12 hours

 ## How difficult is it to set it up and maintain?